microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/PreviewAIP2MIP.md

 As of `April 3, 2023`, the following features are available in the private preview.
 Note there may be other features included in the private preview if they've already graduated to the public preview.

+`📅 Coming Soon to private preview`
+- Mandatory Labeling: Allow users to defer enforcement to FileClose instead of FileSave (`PostponeMandatoryBeforeSave` advanced setting)
+- Sensitivity toolbar added to File/SaveAs
+- Tracking and revocation of encrypted documents

 `⭐ Available today in private preview`

-- Block, Warn, Justify before sending emails based on sensitivity labels
-- Double-Key Encryption as an outcome of labeling in Word, Excel, PowerPoint, Outlook
+- None

 `✳️ Graduated to public preview`